 Their sacrifice of time was worth the effort for them and the student body at the University of Maine who watched them play.
 They created many warm memories since the early 1870’s.
 For the eminence of their athletic success; and, above all, for being our Omega Mu brothers, we are all very proud.

 So, we must remember these QTV and Omega Mu brothers with fraternal amplitude because these brothers, with sound unflinching desire and instinct, are part of our proud athletic at the University of Maine.
 Their considerable accomplishments claim our fraternal attention and respect, and they show us something fundamental about character and life.
 Therefore, we gratefully remember and celebrate our QTV and Omega Mu brothers who participated on many varsity athletic teams at the University of Maine.
-Our fraternal athletic scorecard is historically long and deep: QTV and Omega Mu Fiji athletes.
+Our fraternal athletic scorecard is historically long and deep.

 George P. Dulac,